jhumelsine/jhumelsine.github.io/_posts/2025-11-20-object-pool.md

 ---
 title: WORK IN PROGRESS – Object Pool Design Pattern
-description: TBD
+description: An exploration of how Object Pools improve performance by reusing costly-to-create objects
 unlisted: true
 ---

 # Introduction
 The Gang of Four (GoF) omitted __Object Pool__ as a design pattern from their catalog.
-I'm not sure why, since the concept existed or was emerging at the time of their publication.
+I'm not sure why, but it's possible it was omitted because the concept was too new and it had not gained enough usage to qualify as a design pattern at the time of their publication.

 Even if the GoF had included it in their catalog, they may not have considered it a [Creational Design Pattern](https://jhumelsine.github.io/2025/07/18/creational-design-patterns.html), since an object is not created when acquired.
 However, I still consider it a creational pattern, since from the client's point of view, the object is being acquired, even if the specific creation mechanism is encapsulated from the client.

 # Intent
 Object Pool allows multiple clients to access a set resource intensive objects without having to instantiate them for each use.
 By resource intensive, I mean that the objects are expensive to instantiate, such as requiring a lot of time, or they are coupled to a limited resources, such as a hardware constraint.
-A [Thread Pool](https://en.wikipedia.org/wiki/Thread_pool) is an example of an Object Pool.

-An Object Pool is allocated with a fixed number of resource intenstive objects at start up.
+An Object Pool is allocated with a fixed number of resource intensive objects at start up.
 Then when a client requests one, it acquires it from the pool and then returns it when done so that it's available for another client.

 There are many real world examples of shared [Resource Pools](https://en.wikipedia.org/wiki/Pooling_(resource_management)) including:
 <img src="https://heute-at-prod-images.imgix.net/2022/04/21/0d770b26-f233-4039-9a25-4cce88dcc9ec.jpeg?rect=0%2C283%2C3600%2C2025&auto=format" alt="Mad Men" title="Image Source: https://www.heute.at/i/mad-men-star-im-alter-von-90-jahren-gestorben-100202791/doc-1g16gc2ur0" width = "50%" align="right" style="padding: 35px;">